Service Through Research

 - Any approval that is granted as an interim step in the U.S. Food and Drug Administration's or any other federal governmental body's regulatory process is not sufficient.

-- The indications for which the technology is approved need not be the same as those which Blue Cross and Blue Shield Association's Technology Evaluation Center is evaluating.
+- The indications for which the technology is approved need not be the same as those which Blue Cross and Blue Shield Association's Center for Clinical Effectiveness is evaluating.

 2. The scientific evidence must permit conclusions concerning the effect of the technology on health outcomes.